circle117/circle117.github.io/_posts/2023-01-31-ComputerNetworks-Computer-Networks-and-the-Internet.md

 * **instantaneous**: rate at given point in time
 * **average**: rate over longer period of time

-Rs for link one, and Rc for link two, average end-end throughput
+Rs for the link between the server and the router, and Rc for the link between the client and the router, average end-end throughput

-* Rs < Rc, Rs
+* Rs < Rc, the throughput is Rs
-* Rs > Rc, Rc
+* Rs > Rc, the throughput isRc
 * **bottleneck link**: thinner one

 ### Throughput: Network Scenario

 10 connections share backbone link R bits/sec

-* per-connection end-end throughput: min(Rs, Rc, R/10)
+* per-connection end-end throughput: <u>min</u>(Rs, Rc, R/10)

 * in practice: Rc or Rs is smaller than R/N, bottleneck link is <u>at network edge</u>

-## 1.5 Layering, Encapsulation, Service models
+## 1.5 Layering, Encapsulation, Service Models

 an example of airline systems

 ### Architectural Layering

-**layers**: each layer implements a service
+**layers**: each layer implements a <u>service</u>

 * via its own internal-layer actions
 * relying on services provided by layer below